|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 2: Pretoria City Sites, De Wildt Cheetah and Wildlife Centre

 We are up early for a brisk morning walk to see the sunrise and how the colors change in this beautiful region.
 After breakfast, we journey towards Timbavati, our base to the world famous Kruger National Park.
-On the Panorama Route, we travel to Bourke's Luck Potholes, the impressive Lisbon Falls and the majestic Blyde River Canyon, the third largest canyon in the world.
-We continue our journey through the rural towns of the Lowveld to the famous Timbavati Private Game Reserve.
+On the Panorama Route, we travel to Bourke's Luck Potholes, the impressive Lisbon or Berlin Falls and the majestic Blyde River Canyon, the third largest canyon in the world.
+We continue our journey through the rural towns of the Lowveld to Timbavati Safari Lodge.
 Enjoy the excitement of a sun downer in the wild after our sunset game drive on a private reserve.
 Dinner will be a delicious braai in the reeded boma under a canopy of African starlight.
-Overnight in Timbavati Nature Reserve.
+Overnight at Timbavati Safari Lodge.

 Day 5: Kruger National Park - Full day safari